Coding Quests

 current_state.enter()

 This is the backbone.
-Every feature you add - combos, dodge rolling, hit reactions - is a new state node with clean, isolated logic.
+Every feature you add later, combos, dodge rolls, hit reactions, is just a new state node with clean, isolated logic.
+If the pattern is new to you, read the Godot 4 state machine tutorial first and come back.
+Everything below assumes it.

 Input Buffering: Why Your Combat Feels Sluggish

-The difference between responsive combat and sluggish combat often comes down to input buffering.
-In a souls-like, the player presses attack during a roll animation and expects the attack to fire when the roll ends.
-Without buffering, that input is lost.
+The difference between tight combat and sluggish combat is usually input buffering, not animation speed.
+In a souls-like, the player presses attack during a roll and expects the attack to fire the instant the roll ends.
+Without buffering, that press just vanishes.
+The player won't think "I pressed too early."
+They'll think your game ate their input.
+And they're right.

 GDScript